bvpav/retrogit/README.md

 All normal git commit arguments are supported.

-### 2. Pre-commit Hook
+### 2. Post-commit Hook

-Alternatively, you can install RetroGit as a pre-commit hook, which will automatically set the commit dates when you use regular `git commit`:
+Alternatively, you can install RetroGit as a post-commit hook, which will automatically amend your commit with a backdated timestamp after you use regular `git commit`:

 ```bash
 retrogit install
 ```

-This will install the pre-commit hook in your repository.
-After installation, you can just use `git commit` normally, and RetroGit will automatically set the commit dates.
+This will install the post-commit hook in your repository.
+After installation, you can just use `git commit` normally, and RetroGit will automatically amend your commit with a backdated timestamp.

 ## Configuration